TheCoolestMango/Artificial-Intelligence-/README.md

 # Genetic Algorithm

 This implementation of Genetic Algorithm recreates the input image using circles as chromosomes.
-It resizes the image for optimization
+It resizes the image for optimization.
+See examples of the algorithm's output images below.

 ___________
 # Examples